 The woolly monkey is found throughout Ecuador, Colombia, Peru, Brazil, and sections of Venezuela.
-There are four known species of that are found in South America.
+There are 4 known species of that are found in South America.
 They are the brown, the Colombian, the grey, and the silvery.
 These New World monkeys get their name from their soft, thick, and curly fur.
-Read more about these soft and furry critters.
+These monkeys are listed from Vulnerable to Critically Endangered by the IUCN.

 First the Stats…